jayminwest/TeachNicheOfficial/ai_docs/issues/missing-signin-infinite-loading.md

 - ✅ The auth callback implementation has been improved with comprehensive error handling
 - ✅ Added error boundaries to all page components
 - ✅ Created a reusable `ClientWrapper` component for consistent client-side rendering
+- ✅ Fixed the useSearchParams() implementation to properly isolate client-side rendering bailout
+- ✅ Implemented proper extraction and passing of search parameters as props

 Next steps: